MediaSavvy/MediaSavvy/Wiki/Security.md

 Pay close attention to the file icon to make sure that it's recognized as a video file instead of anything else.
 If you have file extensions hidden, files such as `NotAVirus.mp4.exe` will simply show as `NotAVirus.mp4`, but they'll show the executable icon because Windows sees the real file extension.
 Make sure you [unhide file extensions](https://support.winzip.com/hc/en-us/articles/115011457948-How-to-configure-Windows-to-show-file-extensions-and-hidden-files).

-::: danger  Be on the lookout for RTL naming schemes that may make a filename of `filename.3pm.exe` be displayed as `filename.exe.mp3`: [Further Reading](https://resources.infosecinstitute.com/spoof-using-right-to-left-override-rtlo-technique-2/).
+::: danger  Be on the lookout for RTL naming schemes that may make a filename of `filename.3pm.exe` be displayed as `filename.exe.mp3`: [Further Reading](https://web.archive.org/web/20200302081101/https://resources.infosecinstitute.com/spoof-using-right-to-left-override-rtlo-technique-2/).
 :::

 Another attack vector includes Windows shortcuts, which will provide (as an example) a supposed videofile.avi video file but it's actually shortcut to a batch / powershell other type of script, and won't show as such even with file extensions shown.
 The file icon may also be one similar to that of a video player's, but if you pay close attention to it, you'll notice an arrow in the corner that indicates it's a `shortcut`.
 Also note the `file type` column in file explorer showing Shortcut: https://i.imgur.com/e0Cgeje.jpg.
 In the screenshot, the tiny filesize is a giveaway, but these attack vectors typically 0-byte pad the file to inflate the filesize, in an attempt to make it look more convincing.
-[Some reading on this]( https://blog.trendmicro.com/trendlabs-security-intelligence/rising-trend-attackers-using-lnk-files-download-malware/) [TrendMicro].
+[Recommended reading on this topic](https://blog.trendmicro.com/trendlabs-security-intelligence/rising-trend-attackers-using-lnk-files-download-malware/).
 This type of download will never not be malware.

 Use proper video players instead of the default Windows media player, I recommend VLC.